Red Clover: A Simple Spring Herb for the Home Apothecary

 Propagation

 Red clover is easily propagated by seed or by root division.
-Once established, it spreads readily through its root system.
+Once established, it spreads readily through its root system, making it a wonderful addition to a garden of edible flowers.

 Planting Conditions